Loading . . .

 GO

-With my last correction, the error with the TargetServersRole first appeared, then the SQL Server Engine restarted without a trace flag and ran into an error situation again, this time with the DatabaseMailUserRole, so this error/these errors can also occur one after the other.
-In both situations, I was able to clean up my customers quite quickly with the help of the blog posts and make the SQL Server running again within a very short time.
+With the last correction, the error with the TargetServersRole first appeared.
+The SQL Server Engine restarted without a trace flag and again ran into an error situation, this time with the DatabaseMailUserRole.
+Therefore, this error/these errors can also occur one after the other.
+In both situations, customers were quickly cleaned up with the help of the blog posts, and the SQL Server was made to run again quickly.

 Thanks to Tim Wappat for solving and cleaning up the TargetServersRole